MJMcP/best-compressed/README.md

 ## Wireframes

-The wireframes for this site were produced and are hosted on the site [Balsamiq](https://balsamiq.cloud/sggsq12/pfyavp4/rCDA5?f=N4IgUiBcCMA0IDkpxAYWfAMhkAhHAsjgFo4DSUA2gLoC%2BQA%3D).
-Please click link to view them and the planning notes.
+The wireframes for this site were produced and are hosted on the site [Balsamiq](https://balsamiq.com).
+Please click [this link](/assets/readme_images/Best%20Compressed.pdf) to view them and the planning notes.

 [Back to Contents](#contents)